RehabEngGroup/MBSbenchmarksInOpenSim/README.md

 Descriptions of the five benchmark problems are available as PDF files in the *docs* directory available with the code.

 ### Requirements
-Before compiling MBS-BOS you need to install:
+To compile MBS-BOS you need the following software:

 1. OpenSim v.
 3.2 [download][2]